idkjs/reason-confV3/README.md

 This was not working because location was checking the path and the path for pageIndex in the browser was /pageIndex.
 Adding pages/index.js which exported default from pageIndex had the effect of rendering pageIndex on the "/" route so that when location##pathname was checked, we were on the root, '/', path.
 Function is working now.

+## CSS Modules

+* Css modules is a way to create locally scoped css.
+Need some processor, like webpack via gatsby being used here.
+Processing our scss file returns css and js files that show up with unique names in dev tools so that even if some class is re-used, whatever is in the local css, about.module.scss for About.re, will end up unique to About.re.
+Have to have the .module.scss filename for it to work.

+* Full disclosure.
+I had no idea this is what i was doing by following this repo.
+So learned css modules by accident.